ict2201P7G1Project/2201P7G1Project/README.md

 ### Viewing the prototype

-1. Upon clicking on the access link, the first flow of the prototype will be presented.
-Click on the Figma icon to reveal the flows for the entire system.
+**1. Upon clicking on the access link, the first flow of the prototype will be presented.
+Click on the Figma icon to reveal the flows for the entire system.**
 </br>

 ![Step1](screenshots/1.png)

-2. The flows are segregated into multiple parts to illustrate the various scenarios and roles when accessing the system
+**2. The flows are segregated into multiple parts to illustrate the various scenarios and roles when accessing the system**
 * [Scenario] Authenticate User - Wrong Password
 * [Scenario] Authenticate User - Reset Password
 * [Role] Administrative Manager